Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

 1. On the **Review + create** tab of the **Create a Bastion** blade, select **Create**.

-   > ![Note]: Wait for the deployment to complete before you proceed to the next exercise.
+   > Note: Wait for the deployment to complete before you proceed to the next exercise.
 The deployment might take about 5 minutes to complete.

 ### Task 3: Install the az-hop toolset

-> ![Note]: Ensure that your browser has the pop-up functionality enabled before you attempt to connect through Azure Bastion.
+> Note: Ensure that your browser has the pop-up functionality enabled before you attempt to connect through Azure Bastion.

 1. On the lab computer, in the browser window displaying the Azure portal, use the **Search resources, services, and docs** text box to search for **Virtual machines**, and from the **Virtual machines** blade, select **azcli-vm0**.
 1. On the **azcli-vm0** blade, select **Connect**, from the drop-down menu, select **Bastion**, on the **azcli-vm0 \| Bastion** blade, enter **azureadm** as the user name and the password you set during the Azure VM deployment in the first task of this exercise, and then select **Connect**.